Posts

 Garbage Collection best practices

 Garbage collection tuning is arduous and doesn’t have a “one-size-fits-all” solution, as everything depends on your application, the environment, and end goals.
-We have already brushed upon the importance of GC tuning in our article on HotSpot configuration.
-We will also elaborate on adjusting the GC parameters in Kubernetes cluster in the following articles, with metrics and hands-on examples.
+You can read more about JVM memory tuning options here.

 • Learn to understand the GC logs that provide exhaustive information on garbage collector behavior, memory reclamation and allocation, pause length, and so on.
 To enable GC logs, run